cstrawberry/predictive-universe/docs/paper/appendices/appendix_r_generations.md

 2.  **Gauge–Topology Correspondence:** A representation-theoretic map from the cohomology group $H^2(\Sigma_8; \mathbb{Z})$ to the weight lattice of the emergent gauge group is established.
 3.  **PCE-based Selection:** Physical viability is enforced by constraints of non-Abelian charge neutrality and Abelian anomaly cancellation across topological sectors, together with energetic and complexity minimization dictated by the Principle of Compression Efficiency (PCE).

-A precise “gauge–topology correspondence” is proved: any $G_{\rm SM}$-embedding on $H_0$ induces a homomorphism from $\pi_2(\Sigma_8)$ to the Cartan weight lattice of $G_{\rm SM}$, and hence a center character map to $Z(SU(3)) \cong \mathbb{Z}_3$.
+A precise “gauge–topology correspondence” is proved: any embedding of the SM gauge group $G_{\rm SM}$ acting on $H_0$ induces a homomorphism from $\pi_2(\Sigma_8)$ to the Cartan weight lattice of $G_{\rm SM}$.
+This consequently yields a center character map, e.g., to $Z(SU(3)) \cong \mathbb{Z}_3$.
 Non-Abelian neutrality then selects a “light sublattice” $L_{\rm light}\subset\mathbb{Z}^7$.
 To achieve a nontrivial multi-sector structure while preserving SM gauge invariance of Yukawa couplings, we introduce a family $U(1)_F$ whose charges are induced by topology; anomaly cancellation for this Abelian factor across sectors forces a minimal nontrivial three-sector solution with offsets $\{a,-a,0\}$.
 A worked instance, based on a physically motivated, PCE-compatible ansatz for embedding the first-generation fermions, provides explicit Cartan charge vectors, a primitive basis of $L_{\rm light}$, the minimal family-charge unit $a$, and three minimal-norm sector vectors.
 A PCE-compatible potential on $\Sigma_8$ selects sector minima; Gaussian semiclassics on this Kähler target yields Yukawa matrices from overlap integrals, producing exponentially hierarchical masses and small mixings determined by geodesic separations and local Hessians.

 ## R.1 The MPU’s Perspective Space and Its Topology